marcosfreitas/pastel-color-picker/README.md

 npm install react react-dom
 ```

-*Note: All other dependencies (Radix UI, Lucide React, etc.) are bundled with the package.*
+*Note: All other dependencies (Radix UI, Lucide React, etc.) are bundled with the package for optimal compatibility.*

 ## 🎯 Quick Start